Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/README.md

 ## Next steps

+### Samples

 Beyond those discussed, the Azure Event Hubs client library offers support for many additional scenarios to help take advantage of the full feature set of the Azure Event Hubs service.
 In order to help explore some of the these scenarios, the following set of sample is available [here][samples_readme].

+### Default SSL library
+All client libraries, by default, use the Tomcat-native Boring SSL library to enable native-level performance for SSL operations.
+The Boring SSL library is an uber jar containing native libraries for Linux/macOS/Windows, and provides better performance compared to the default SSL implementation within the JDK.
+For more information, including how to reduce the dependency size, refer to the [performance tuning][performance_tuning] section of the wiki.

 ## Contributing